A Vegetable Soup for a Fruitless Mind

 c) require some effort, so I could say I ACTUALLY DID SOMETHING TODAY (with visual evidence to ‘casually’ share with my husband, as proof of my natural housewife prowess).

-By the end of this mission, I was staring at a bowl of food that represented everything this blog stands for.
+By the end of this mission, I was staring at a bowl of food that represented everything this blog stands for: the inward places we go as (in my case, recovering) academics.
 So here you go.
 It may not be the sexiest of meals, but it’s as good a place to start as any—and sometimes, starting is our best achievement.

 N.B.
-My broccoli and gorgonzola were in sad way, but neither seemed to affect the outcome.
-In fact, the hardening rind left on the remnants of my blue cheese made for a lovely texture.
+Past-their-prime ingredients are welcome here: my broccoli and gorgonzola were in a sad way, but neither seemed to affect the outcome.
+In fact, the hardening rind left on the remnants of my blue cheese made for added texture.

 Servings: 1 🥖 GF 🥕 V